turkeryilmaz/openairinterface5g/doc/LDPC_AAL_OFFLOAD_SETUP.md

 In principle, any lookaside LDPC accelerator supporting the O-RAN AAL/ DPDK BBDEV should work.
 However, the current implementation has only been validated for the Xilinx T2, Intel ACC100, and Intel ACC200 (VRB1).
-Therefore, your mileage may vary when using other BBDEV devices as there may be some hardware-specific changes required -- contributions are welcomed!
+Therefore, your mileage may vary when using other BBDEV devices as there may be some hardware-specific changes required -- contributions are welcome!

 ## DPDK Version Requirements